 Contractual Liability Exclusion

-Every general liability policy, under the Bodily Injury and Property Damage Liability Coverage, contains a contractual liability exclusions.
-The exclusion applies to bodily injury or property damage for which the insured is obligated to pay damages by reason of the assumption of liability in a contract or agreement.
+Under the Bodily Injury and Property Damage Liability Coverage, every general liability policy contains contractual liability exclusions.
+The exclusion applies to bodily injury or property damage for which the insured is obligated to pay damages because of the assumption of liability in a contract or agreement.
 However, it is important to point this exclusion contains two exceptions.
 Also, the contractual liability exclusion is the subject of numerous debates and lawsuits.
-So, if you have any questions on how this exclusion may respond on your policy, please contact our office.
+So, if you have any questions on how this exclusion may respond to your policy, please contact our office.

 Exception 1: Liability the insured would have in the absence of the contract

 The policy covers bodily injury or property damage for which you would liable if the contract did not exist.
 For example, suppose that you rent a forklift from an equipment rental company.
-You are using the forklift to move some crates outside your warehouse when you accidentally hit a truck belonging to your next door neighbor.
-You have probably signed a rental agreement that imposes some liability on you for damage you cause to the forklift and to other property.
-Regardless of the terms of the rental agreement, you are legally liable to your neighbor under common law for the damage you have caused to his truck.
+You are using the forklift to move some crates outside your warehouse when you accidentally hit a truck belonging to your next-door neighbor.
+You have probably signed a rental agreement that imposes some liability on you for damage you cause to the forklift and other property.
+Regardless of the rental agreement terms, you are legally liable to your neighbor under common law for the damage you have caused to his truck.

 Exception 2: Liability assumed under an insured contract

-The policy also covers liability assumed by an insured under an insured contract, if the injury or damage occurs after the contract has been executed.
-Insured contract is a defined term in the policy.
+The policy also covers liability assumed by an insured under an insured contract if the injury or damage occurs after the contract has been executed.
+The insured contract is a defined term in the policy.
 Insured contracts are covered as an exception to the exclusion.
-Thus, you are automatically covered for any contract you engage in during the policy period that meets the definition of insured contract.
+Thus, you are automatically covered for any contract you engage in during the policy period that meets an insured contract's definition.